songjun-wu/eco_iso_sylka/README.rst

 The Latest Version
 ------------------

-The latest stable version can be found in the *master_ns* branch of the source repository.
+The latest stable version can be found in the *master* branch of the source repository.

 Documentation
 -------------